onflow/cadence/docs/language.md

 Strings have multiple built-in functions you can use.

-- `length: Int`: Returns the number of characters in the string as an integer.
+- `let length: Int`: Returns the number of characters in the string as an integer.

     ```cadence,file=string-length-field.cdc
     let example = "hello"